-Management Fee Distribution (12b-1) Fee Other Expenses Total Annual Fund Operating Expenses Expense Reimbursements Total Annual Fund Operating Expenses After Expense Reimbursements 1 BARON FINTECH FUND Retail Shares 0.80% 0.25% 0.61% 1.66% (0.46)% 1.20% Institutiona Shares l 0.80% 0.00% 0.41% 1.21% (0.26)% 0.95% R6 Shares 0.80% 0.00% 0.38% 1.18% (0.23)% 0.95%
+Management Fee Distribution (12b-1) Fee Other Expenses Total Annual Fund Operating Expenses Expense Reimbursements Total Annual Fund Operating Expenses After Expense Reimbursements BARON FINTECH FUND Retail Shares 0.80% 0.25% 0.58% 1.63% (0.43)% 1.20% Institutiona Shares l 0.80% 0.00% 0.40% 1.20% (0.25)% 0.95% R6 Shares 0.80% 0.00% 0.38% 1.18% (0.23)% 0.95%

-BAMCO ("BAMCO" or the "Adviser") has agreed that, pursuant to a contract with an 11-year term terminating on August 29, 2034, it will reimburse certain expenses of the Fund, limiting net annual operating expenses (portfolio transaction costs, interest and dividend expense, acquired fund fees and expenses, fees and expenses related to filing foreign tax reclaims, and extraordinary expenses are not subject to the operating expense limitation) to 1.20% of average daily net assets of Retail Shares, average daily net assets of Retail Shares, 0.95% of average daily net assets of Institutional Shares and 0.95% of average daily net assets of Retail Shares and 0.95% of average daily net assets of Retail Shares.
+BAMCO ("BAMCO" or the "Adviser") has agreed that, pursuant to a contract with an 11-year term terminating on August 29, 2033, it will reimburse certain expenses of the Fund, limiting net annual operating expenses (portfolio transaction costs, interest, dividend, acquired fund fees and expenses and extraordinary expenses are not subject to the operating expense limitation) to 1.20% of average daily net assets of Retail Shares, average daily net assets of Retail Shares, 0.95% of average daily net assets of Institutional Shares and 0.95% of average daily net assets of R6 shares.
 Only the Board of Trustees of the Fund may terminate the expense reimbursement agreement prior to its termination date.

 This example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
 The example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
-The example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same, giving effect to the expense reimbursement agreement described above.
+The example also assumes that your investment has a

+5% return each year and that the Fund's operating expenses remain the same, giving effect to the expense reimbursement agreement described above.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

 YEAR 1 3 5 10

 BARON FINTECH FUND

 Retail Shares \$122 \$381 \$660 \$1,455

-Institutional Shares \$ 97 \$303 \$525 \$1,166
+Institutional Shares \$97 \$303 \$525 \$1,166

-R6 Shares \$ 97 \$303 \$525 \$1,166
+R6 Shares \$97 \$303 \$525 \$1,166

 Portfolio Turnover.
 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes for Fund shareholders.
 These costs, which are not reflected in Total Annual Fund Operating Expenses or in the example, affect the Fund's performance.
-During the most recent fiscal year ended December 31, 2023, the Fund's portfolio turnover rate was 16.31% of the average value of its portfolio.
+During the most recent fiscal year ended December 31, 2022, the Fund's portfolio turnover rate was 27.08% of the average value of its portfolio.